lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.rst

    sortLinks _ = return ""
    ngxExportIOYY 'sortLinks

-Here *gHttpbinLinks* is the global state, *grepHttpbinLinks* is a handler for update variable *\_upd__hs_service_httpbin*, almost all the time it does nothing — just returns an empty string, but when the update variable becomes not empty, it updates the global state and returns an empty string again.
+Here *gHttpbinLinks* is the global state, *grepHttpbinLinks* is a handler for update variable *\_upd\__hs_service_httpbin*, almost all the time it does nothing
+— just returns an empty string, but when the update variable becomes not empty, it updates the global state and returns an empty string again.
 Notice that the original bytestring is copied with *B.copy* before its parts get collected as matches and put in the global state.
 This is an important step because the original bytestring’s lifetime does not extend beyond the current request whereas the global state may last much longer!
 Sometimes copying is not necessary, for example when the bytestring gets deserialized into an object in-place.
 Handler *sortLinks* is parameterized by data identifier: when the identifier is equal to
 *httpbin*, it reads the global state and returns it sorted, otherwise it returns an empty string.

+.. raw:: latex

+   \pagebreak

 **File test.conf** (*additions*)